 FIRE LINE Backflow Preventer – a lead-free Reduced Pressure Detector Assembly (RPDA) that conforms to ASSE standard

 1047 unless a variance has been granted by the Backflow Prevention Department in writing.

 Flood Level Rim – the top edge of a receiving vessel from which water can overflow.

-Hazard, degree of – evaluation of risks to public health from materials which could come in contact with the COMPANY distribution system through a cross-connection.
+Hazard, degree of – evaluation of risks to public health from materials which could come in contact with the COMPANY potable water

 Nonpotable water – water that is not safe for human consumption or is of questionable potability.

 Pollution – any substance that could impair the quality of water to a degree which would affect the aesthetic water qualities (i.e., taste,

 odor, color) but would not constitute a hazard to public health.

 Potable Water – water sources that have been investigated by the Colorado Department of Health & Environment (CDPHE) and have

 been approved for human consumption.